kamesh6592-cell/TOMO_CHAT/CONTRIBUTING.md

 ---

-We sincerely appreciate your contribution to AJ STUDIOZ.
+We sincerely appreciate your contribution to TOMO.
 Let’s build a powerful, well tested and lightweight AI experience together! 🚀